 Child asylum seekers

 Those accompanied by parents

 Child asylum seekers are able to make a claim alongside their parents.
-Children under the age of 12 do not have to attend an interview.
+Children and asylum applicants under the age of 12 do not have to attend an interview.

 In these circumstances, a parent can make a claim on their behalf and discuss their circumstances in their own interview.